The Zantac Lawsuits

-In order to successfully sue Sanofi or other manufacturers of ranitidine, you must show a link to causing you harm, typically specific cancers.
-We can help you prove that the exposure to NDMA caused your illness including cancer of the small intestines, kidney, bladder, esophagus, stomach, liver, and colon/rectum.
+If you or a loved one wants to sue Sanofi or other manufacturers of ranitidine for a personal injury, you must show a link that the product caused you harm.
+We can help you prove that the exposure to NDMA caused your illness, including cancer of the small intestines, kidney, bladder, esophagus, stomach, liver, and colon/rectum.
 Additionally, we can work with the research that shows a direct link between NDMA and ovarian cancer, pancreatic cancer, prostate cancer, thyroid cancer, uterine cancer, breast cancer, and brain cancer.

 The MDL in Florida for Zantac

-In February of 2020, Multidistrict Litigation (MDL) was created in Florida due to the large number of cases (approximately 140) filed.
-MDL will allow victims like you to retain your own counsel, but casework will be consolidated since they would all follow a similar procedure.
+In February of 2020, Zantac MDL was created in Florida due to the large number of cases (approximately 140) filed.
+Zantac MDL will allow victims like you to retain their own counsel, but casework will be consolidated since they would all follow a similar procedure.
 The judge will have significant flexibility in how to handle these suits as a unit but also separately.

 Zantac in the news: